 - Love music! just remember to match the music to your guests.
 More often than not soft music in the background is more suitable for a dinner party allowing people to chat easily.
 Choose wisely and ask for a second opinion.
 Who better to ask than your guests!

-Canapes and Pre Dinner Drinks:
+Canapes and Pre Dinner Drinks on Arrival

 - Canapes are a great way to get your party started.
 Serve chilled sparkling wine or cocktails (pre made in a large jug in your fridge).
 Your guests will be really impressed.